 This pane lists all the Policies which might manage the product.
 When there are multiple distinct policies listed to manage this one product, then the one listed with the longest blue bar at the left will be searched first.
 That is, when a user attempts to launch a program in the product, KeyServer will first attempt to grant permission to run from the policy with the longest blue bar.
 If this fails (e.g. perhaps all of these licenses are in use), it will move on and attempt to grant permission to run from the policy with the second longest bar, etc. When there are multiple policies in the list, they can be dragged relative to one another so that you can change the search order.
 Policies can also be dragged directly from the policies window into this list and positioned in the desired order - this will expand the scope of the dragged in policy to manage this product in addition to whatever other products it may already manage (so you will see a corresponding change in its Policy Details window in the Products pane).

 Note that Manage policies always take precedence over policies of other types.
 If a client is in the scope of any Manage policy for a product, then an attempt to launch an Application Component of the product will always result in either a license grant or license deny - regardless of any Observe or Deny policies which might also have a Scope that includes this client.
 It is only when a client is outside the scope of ALL Manage policies that Observe and Deny policies are consulted.
 For this reason, KeyConfigure will not allow you to drag an Observe or Deny policy above a Manage policy.

 This pane contains a single item, which is a free-form text field.
 You can use it for any information you want.
-It can be seen here in the KeyConfigure interface, and can also be used in custom reports.
+As of 188.8.131.52 any text in this field will also be used in the Search function of the Software page of the Web UI.
+This allows for robust custom keywords to be used that are hidden from user view and not replaced by PRS updates.
+It can also be displayed in custom reports.